jpDeveloper/awesome-features/README.md

 awesome-features
 ================

-Cool animations, effects and more awesomeness
+Cool animations, effects and more